Rudolf Golosov: Military career

 Charlie-class submarine K-201 and Victor-class submarine K-314, and three new surface ships and vessels of the Baltic Fleet.
 The 26,700-mile route ran across the Atlantic, around Africa, across the Indian Ocean, the Straits of Malacca and Singapore, the South China Sea, Pacific Ocean and finally back to Kamchatka.
 The journey took 107 days with ships and vessels making a number of calls at the ports of Equatorial Guinea, Somalia, Yemen and Mauritius.
 The submarines for some time carried out combat duty on the approaches to the Persian Gulf, where the United States Seventh Fleet was located.

 From 1974 to 1978, he served as the Chief of Staff of the 1st Flotilla of the Northern Fleet submarine force, and later served as its commander from 1978 to 1980.
-From 22 August to September 6, 1978, Charlie-class submarines K-212 and K-325 under his command, completed the passage of the Arctic Ocean under the Arctic ice, which was first time in the history of submarine forces.
-By the decree of the Presidium of the Supreme Soviet of the USSR of November 4, 1978, Rear Admiral Golosov was awarded the title of Hero of the Soviet Union for the successful fulfillment of the assignment.
+From 22 August to September 6, 1978, Charlie-class submarines K-212 and K-325 under his command, completed the passage of the Arctic Ocean under the Arctic ice, which was the first time in the history of submarine forces.
+By the decree of the Presidium of the Supreme Soviet of the USSR on November 4, 1978, Rear Admiral Golosov was awarded the title of Hero of the Soviet Union for the successful fulfillment of the assignment.

 In 1980, after his promotion to Vice Admiral, Golosov was assigned as chief of staff of the Soviet Pacific Fleet.
 On 7 February 1981, Golosov did not get on the Tu-104 that crashed on that day in the city of Pushkin.
 The crash wiped out almost the entire leadership of the Soviet Pacific Fleet.
-Golosov flew out earlier on the morning to Severomorsk to visit relatives, thereby avoiding the disaster.
+Golosov flew out earlier in the morning to Severomorsk to visit relatives, thereby avoiding the disaster.

 In 1983, he was appointed to the Department of Operational Art of the Navy at the Military Academy of the General Staff.
 In 1990, he retired from active service.